redewiedergabe/tagger/README.md

 All models first encode the text with a [customized Language Embedding](#custom-trained-language-embeddings) (depending on the model: see table) and were then trained for their STWR task using a deep learning architecture with 2 BiLSTM layers and one CRF layer.

-The recognizers work on a token basis and the scores are calculated based on tokens as well.
+The recognizers work on token basis and the scores are calculated based on tokens as well.

 Each model recognizes one specific type of STWR in a binary classification ("direct" vs. "x", "indirect" vs. "x", etc.).